Vellih0r/rpgFirstProject/README.md

     About devs and project:

   This project for us is all about learning python, OOP, in/out, loops, conditions and stuff.
+    In summer 2024 we decided to start learning python, and it's our first project.

-"We" - it's a group of 3 programmers:
+Our team of 3 friends - programmers:

 Vellichor